agrestio/agrest/UPGRADE-NOTES.md

 Alternatively you can use the new stage API per [#506](https://github.com/agrestio/agrest/issues/506) to implement custom processing within the Agrest pipeline.

+### Extra new pipeline stages [#503](https://github.com/agrestio/agrest/issues/503)  [#512](https://github.com/agrestio/agrest/issues/512)

+A number of new stages were added to "select" and "update" pipelines.
+If you have custom stages in your code, you may need to understand the implications:

+* Select pipeline now has `SelectStage.FILTER_RESULT` and `SelectStage.ENCODE` added after `SelectStage.FETCH_DATA`,
+  that was previously the last stage of the pipeline.
+Response Encoder is not available until the "ENCODE" stage.
+* Update pipeline has `UpdateStage.FILTER_RESULT` and `UpdateStage.ENCODE` added after `UpdateStage.FILL_RESPONSE`,
+  that was previously the last stage of the pipeline.
+Response Encoder is not available until the "ENCODE" stage.
+* Update pipeline has `UpdateStage.MAP_CHANGES` and `UpdateStage.AUTHORIZE_CHANGES` added between
+  `UpdateStage.APPLY_SERVER_PARAMS` and `UpdateStage.MERGE_CHANGES`.
+"MAP_CHANGES" specifically was split from
+  "MERGE_CHANGES", as it is a separate step, that gives the new "AUTHORIZE_CHANGES" stage to check which objects are allowed to be updated.

 ## Upgrading to 4.7

 ### `@ClientReadable` and `@ClientWritable` annotations are removed in favor of per-attribute access controls [#491](https://github.com/agrestio/agrest/issues/491)